Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/white-paper.md

 #### 7.2 DID Document Integrity

 DID Documents stored on IPFS are content-addressed by their hash (CID).
 Any modification of the document would produce a different CID.
-The registry's `currentCid` pointer is the authoritative reference to the current document.
+The registry's pointer is the authoritative reference to the current document.
 Since IPFS guarantees the document at a given CID is immutable, a valid CID pointer always resolves to the exact document originally stored.

 #### 7.3 Threat Model